 A turning point

-In 1979, Malcolm went on to graduate from the TM-Siddhi program that teaches advanced techniques, the most notable being the ‘power to levitate’.
-It was from that point on that he started to lose interest in the formal TM techniques and their ability to provide real transformation within the individual.
+In 1979, Malcolm went on to graduate from the TM-Siddhi program that teaches an assortment of advanced techniques, althought he was starting to lose confidence in the TM technique and its ability to provide real transformation within the individual.

 Meditation is experienced when the mind transcends the most refined level of the relative and enters a wordless state beyond all thought.
 To Malcolm, the idea of arriving at this wordless point by repeating a mantra (as taught by TM) was looking more and more like a contradiction and felt self-defeating.
 Furthermore, the instructions to always return to the repetition of a mantra if it slips away seemed to establish a strong habit that would always shackle the mind to the thinking process.
 This creates a barrier that makes it more difficult for the mind to be able to transcend thought and enter the formlessness of pure consciousness.